kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- But when a single machine is not enough, we need to introduce more machines and split data between them, this procedure is called sharding or horizontal partitioning, each shard stores a subset of all the data.
 	``MySQL-I (A-M) + MySQL-II(N-Z)``
 	- And because we now have several machines, services that talk to the database need to know how many machines exist and which one to pick to store and retrieve data.
-	- We discussed before that we have `Processing Service` that stores data in the database
+	- We discussed before that we have `Processing Service` that stores data in the database, and `Query Service` that retrieve data from the database, we could have made both these services to call every database machine directly.
+		- A better approatch is to introduce a light cluster proxy server that knows about all database machines and route traffic to the correct shard, now both services
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1MjQ4Mjg2MCwtMTU5MDkxNTQ3MCwtMT
-M0NjMzNzg5NCw0NjQ2Mzk0ODNdfQ==
+eyJoaXN0b3J5IjpbLTE2NTQwNDcxMDMsLTE1OTA5MTU0NzAsLT
+EzNDYzMzc4OTQsNDY0NjM5NDgzXX0=
 -->